 Our directors are paid NIS 115,400 per year for their service as directors and NIS 3,470 for each board meeting and committee thereof they attend, linked to the Israeli CPI, for their service as directors.
-Kal Sundaram elected not to receive compensation for his services as director and Chairman of the Board.
-Aalok Shanghvi and Sudhir Valia are each paid \$0.5 million per year for their service in addition to their duties as directors.
+Dilip Shanghvi and Sudhir Valia are paid \$1.3 million and \$1.0 million per year, respectively, for their service in addition to their duties as directors.
 The compensation for our statutory external directors, as defined under Israeli law, is not in excess of the amounts set forth in the Israeli Companies Law and regulations promulgated thereunder.

-We paid an aggregate of approximately \$5.7 million to all of our then current directors and executive officers for services rendered to us in all capacities during the year ended March 31, 2013.
-This amount does not include certain additional benefits which, as to all directors and executive officers as a group, aggregated less than \$0.1 million.
-In addition, approximately \$0.3 million was set aside in 2013 to provide all executive officers and directors with pension, retirement or similar benefits.
-During the year ended March 31, 2013, the Company's executive officers and directors did not receive any options to purchase Taro's ordinary shares.
+We paid an aggregate of approximately \$7.4 million to all of our then current directors and executive officers for services rendered to us in all capacities during the fiscal year ended March 31, 2014.
+This amount does not include certain additional benefits which, as to all directors and executive officers as a group, aggregated less than \$0.2 million.
+In addition, approximately \$0.5 million was set aside in 2014 to provide all executive officers and directors with pension, retirement or similar benefits.
+During the fiscal year ended March 31, 2014, the Company's executive officers and directors did not receive any options to purchase Taro's ordinary shares.